Stellenbosch Local Municipality: Geography

 The municipality covers an area of 831 km2 around the towns of Stellenbosch and Franschhoek.
 To the west and southwest it extends as far as the urban edge of the Cape Town metropolitan area, while to the east and southeast it is bounded by mountain ranges.
 The western part of the municipality around Stellenbosch and the eastern part in the Franschhoek valley are separated by mountains through which the Helshoogte Pass travels.
 The Stellenbosch Municipality abuts on the Drakenstein Municipality to the north, the Breede Valley Municipality to the northeast, the Theewaterskloof Municipality to the southeast and the City of Cape Town to the west and southwest.

 About half of the residents of the municipality live in Stellenbosch and its suburbs, which have a total population of 77,476.
 The second-largest town is Franschhoek with 15,616 residents.
 Klapmuts (pop.
 7,703) is situated on the northern edge of the municipality next to the N1 national road.
 In the Helshoogte Pass between Stellenbosch and Franschhoek are the villages of Pniel (pop.
 1,975), Kylemore (pop.
 4,328) and Languedoc (pop.
 4,289).
 Other rural settlements in the municipality are Jamestown (pop.
 2,840), Koelenhof (pop.
 302), Lynedoch (pop.
 108), Raithby (pop.
 908) and Wiesiesdraai (pop.
 1,727).

+Demographics

+According to the 2022 South African census, the municipality had a population of 175,411, representing an increase from 155,728 in 2011.
+37.6% of the population identified as "Coloured," 37.0% as "Black African," and 23.3% as "White."